opentok/opentok-node/README.md

 ### Generating Token
 With the generated session_id and an OpenTokSDK object, you can start generating tokens for each user.
 See <http://www.tokbox.com/opentok/api/tools/documentation/api/server_side_libraries.html#generate_token> for more details.
 `generateToken` takes in an object with 1-4 properties, and RETURNS a token as a string:

+#### Parameters

 | Name            | Description                                                                                                          | Type   | Optional |
 | --------------- | -------------------------------------------------------------------------------------------------------------------- |:------:|:--------:|